smichael14/MSDS-696-Regis-University/README.md

 # Measuring the Test Performance
-Step on in the process was spliting my data into two main sections, train and test.
+Step on in the process was splitting my data into two main sections, train and test.
 In this case, I intentionally left out the test portion in order to evaluate the final model with an independent set of data.

 I used the train data and split it into iterative sections of Train and Validate so I was able to cross validate the data for a more accurate means of model selection.

-Each train iteraction was leveraged to build a model, and I held out the validate portion so I could validate my iterative model.
+Each train interaction was leveraged to build a model, and I held out the validate portion so I could validate my iterative model.

-The results created a means of evaluating validation performance for every cross validation fold on each model.
+The results created a means of evaluating validation performance for every cross-validation fold on each model.
 I could then aggregate validation performance for each model to determine which model was truly performing the best overall.

 ```{r}